Fleetwood Mac blues guitarist Peter Green dies at 73

 But as the band flourished, Green became increasingly erratic, even paranoid.
 Drugs played a part in his unraveling.

-On a tour in California, Green became acquainted with Augustus Owsley Stanley III, notorious supplier of powerful LSD to the Grateful Dead and Ken Kesey, the antihero of Tom Wolfe’s 1968 book “The Electric Kool-Aid Acid Test.”
+On a tour in California, Green became acquainted with Augustus Owsley Stanley III, notorious supplier of powerful LSD to the The Grateful Dead and Ken Kesey, the anti-hero of Tom Wolfe’s book “The Electric Kool-Aid Acid Test.”

 “Green Manalishi,” Green’s last single for the band, reflected his distress.